ctg-tme/Video-Device-xAPI-Lab/docs/AV_xAPI.md

     In this section we'll review a few of the AV concepts that are available on Cisco Video Hardware

-    Keep in mind, these are high level examples and we have hundreds of API, don't let these be the end of the road in your Journey, it's only the top of the Iceburg.
+    Keep in mind, these are high level examples and we have hundreds of APIs, don't let these be the end of the road in your Journey, it's only the tip of the Iceburg.

     Click each lesson below to expand them, and follow any tasks they introduce